UoMResearchIT/r-shiny-course/content/_index.md

 ## How the workshop materials work

 The material we'll use for this workshop are in the `~/mawdsley` directory.
-This contains the gapminder data we'll be plotting (`gapminder.rds`), the Shiny app we're going to be making (a deployed version of this is at https://mawds.shinyapps.io/worked_example/) (in `worked_example/`) and some example code showing how to produce (static) graphs of the gapminder data (in `codeExample.R`).
+This contains the gapminder data we'll be plotting (`gapminder.rds`), the Shiny app we're going to be making  (in `worked_example/`) and some example code showing how to produce (static) graphs of the gapminder data (in `codeExample.R`).
 The example code uses the functions in `plottingFunctions.R` to produce the graphs; this is to reduce the time we spend dealing with the intricacies of ggplot2.

 The directory is a git repository.
 Each commit is tagged, and represents the solution to an exercise, or a "checkpoint" in the workshop.
-We'll start at the initial commit, [git:00_workshopdata](https://github.com/UoMResearchIT/RSE18-shiny-workshop-materials/commit/c1cd846edab03830d7530fd5f4cdf5db31aa9607), which contains the data and functions we'll be using.
-Links to the commits are clickable, and will show you the diff of that commit on github.
+The workshop VM is configured so that the initial commit, [git:00_workshopdata](https://github.com/UoMResearchIT/RSE18-shiny-workshop-materials/commit/c1cd846edab03830d7530fd5f4cdf5db31aa9607), is checked out.
+This contains the data and functions we'll be using.
+Within this website, links to the commits are clickable, and will show you the diff of that commit on github.

 You should try the exercises in your own directory (outside of `~/mawdsley`).
 If you get stuck, or your code gets horribly broken you can checkout the appropriate commit in `~/mawdsley` by changing to that directory and using: